jessicahattig/ParksApi.Solution/ApiDocumentation.md

         <td>GET</td>
         <td>/api/NationalParks/{id}</td>
         <td>id (int)</td>
-        <td>Returns a JSON object representing an NationalPark object with an "NationalParkId" property that matches the "id" provided as a URL parameter.</td>
+        <td>Returns a JSON object representing an NationalPark object with an "nationalParkId" property that matches the "id" provided as a URL parameter.</td>
         <td>200: Ok</td>
       </tr>
 </table>